SteeltoeOSS/Documentation/api/v3/management/prometheus.md

 PM>Install-Package  Steeltoe.Management.EndpointCore -Version 3.1.0
 ```

-## Cloud Foundry
+## Tanzu Application Services (TAS)

-The [Metrics Forwarder for Pivotal Cloud Foundry (PCF)](https://docs.pivotal.io/metrics-forwarder/) is no longer supported on Pivotal Application Service (PAS) v2.5 and later.
-To emit custom metrics on PAS v2.5 or later, use the Metric Registrar.
-For more information about enabling and configuring the Metric Registrar, see [Configuring the Metric Registrar](https://docs.pivotal.io/platform/application-service/2-8/metric-registrar/index.html).
+To emit custom metrics on TAS for VMs v2.5 or later, use the Metric Registrar.
+For more information about enabling and configuring the Metric Registrar, see [Configuring the Metric Registrar](https://docs.pivotal.io/application-service/2-11/metric-registrar/index.html).

 To register your endpoint for metrics collection, install the metrics-registrar plugin and use it to register your endpoint: